project-oak/oak/docs/programming-oak.md

 ```
 <!-- prettier-ignore-end -->

-The Oak Manager will launch an [Oak VM](concepts.md#oak-vm) inside the enclave,
+The Oak Manager will launch an [Oak Runtime](concepts.md#oak-vm) inside the
-and this VM will check the provided Wasm module(s) and application
+enclave, and this Runtime will check the provided Wasm module(s) and application
 configuration.
 Assuming everything is correct (e.g. the Nodes all have an
 `oak_main` entrypoint and only expect to find the Oak
-[host functions](abi.md#host-functions)), the Oak VM opens up a port of its own
+[host functions](abi.md#host-functions)), the Oak Runtime opens up a port of its
-and the `CreateApplication` returns this to the client.
+own and the `CreateApplication` returns this to the client.

 The client can now connect to this separate gRPC service, and send
 (Node-specific) gRPC requests to it, over a channel that has end-to-end